filipinascimento/d3_svg_network/README.md

 ## Saving and Inspecting

 - `MiniD3SVG.save("out.svg")` or `NetworkSVG.save(...)` write prettified SVG.
+- `NetworkSVG.save(..., illustrator_safe=True)` (the default) clones each label’s text so the stroke and fill render correctly in Illustrator.
+Pass `illustrator_safe=False` if you prefer the more compact single-text output.
 - `to_string(pretty=False)` returns a raw string when you want to embed the markup directly.

 ## Troubleshooting